Fit as a Mama Bear

 Effective: These ingredients have been used for generations and generations to relieve scratchy throats.

-Versatile: This cough syrup can easily be varied for different flavors.
+Versatile: This cough syrup recipe can easily be varied for different flavors.

 Tastes great: With honey as the base, even kids don’t mind taking a spoonful of this cough syrup.